Tochukz/AWS-Cloud-Developer/Udemy-Stephane-Maarek/section-15-cloudfront/extra-15.1-caching-policy/extra-15.1.md

 Sometimes you may want certain request properties to be sent to the origin server without forming part of the cache key.
 In that case, an _Origin Request Policy_ is your answer.
 See `extra-15.2-origin-request-policy`.

-Note that there are predefined managed cache policies that may be used if you don't want to configure your own Cache Policy.
+**Note:** There are predefined managed cache policies that may be used if you don't want to configure your own Cache Policy.
 See [managed-cache-policies](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-managed-cache-policies.html)

 ### Operation